SACHSTech/Lesson-Arrays-and-Methods/SOLUTIONS.md

 ## Problem 10 — Pairwise Sums

 Each result element is the sum of two neighbours.
+The algorithm necessitates a new array that is one element smaller than the original.

 ```java
 public void run() {